pydantic/pydantic-settings/docs/index.md

 You must set two parameters:

 - `url`: For example, `https://my-resource.vault.azure.net/`.
 - `credential`: If you use `DefaultAzureCredential`, in local you can execute `az login` to get your identity credentials.
-The identity must have a role assignement (the recommended one is `Key Vault Secrets User`), so you can have access to the secrets.
+The identity must have a role assignment (the recommended one is `Key Vault Secrets User`), so you can access the secrets.

 You must have the same naming convention in the field name as in the Key Vault secret name.
 For example, if the secret is named `SqlServerPassword`, the field name must be the same.
 You can use an alias too.